-Models optimize exclusively against the composite MDF shown in Figure~\ref{fig:best_mdf} using the ensemble loss function in Eq.~\ref{eq:ensemble_loss}, subject to a physical plausibility constraint.
-After each OMEGA++ model is evolved, the total baryonic mass at the final timestep is computed as the sum of the locked stellar mass and the remaining gas mass.
+Models optimize exclusively against the composite MDF shown in Figure~\ref{fig:best_mdf} using the ensemble loss function in Equation~(\ref{eq:ensemble_loss}), subject to a physical plausibility constraint.
+After each N'OMEGA+ model is evolved, the total baryonic mass at the final time step is computed as the sum of the locked stellar mass and the remaining gas mass.
 Models are retained only if this final mass lies within the physically motivated window $5\times10^{9}\,M_\odot < M_{\rm final} < 3\times10^{10}\,M_\odot$.

-This allows us to identify viable two–infall scenarios and to assess which age–metallicity relation (AMR)---that of \citet{Bensby17} or \citet{Joyce2023} or neither---arises naturally from models that reproduce the present-day metallicity distribution.
-The AMR is not used as an optimization target; instead, we compare the post-optimization synthetic AMRs against both observational relations to determine which one is implied by the physics required to match the MDF.
+This allows us to identify viable two-infall scenarios and to assess which AMR---that of \citet{Bensby17}, that of \citet{Joyce2023}, or neither---arises naturally from models that reproduce the present-day metallicity distribution.
+The AMR is not used as an optimization target; instead, we compare the postoptimization synthetic AMRs against both observational relations to determine which one is implied by the physics required to match the MDF.
 We note that incorporating the AMR as a simultaneous fitting constraint alongside the MDF is a natural extension of this work and will be explored in a forthcoming study.

 The fitness evaluation uses an ensemble loss function composed of three complementary terms:

 Weighted RMSE provides the primary sensitivity to the overall shape of the MDF.
 Cosine similarity measures how well the model reproduces the relative pattern of the distribution, independent of its absolute normalization.
 Huber loss ($\delta = 1$) reduces the influence of isolated bins where observational uncertainties or sampling noise produce large deviations.